openactive/openactive-python/README.md

         "https://awesomecic.bookteq.com/api/open-active",
         etc.
     ]
+}
 ```

 We again see an output dictionary, with keys that are catalogue URLs and values that are lists of dataset URLs.
-The above output was manually truncated, and you will see many more dataset URLs if you run the command yourself.
-If needed, we can again use the `flat` keyword to remove the key-level information and combine the value lists into one, and the `verbose` keyword to show function calls and URL calls.
+The above output display is truncated, and you will see many more dataset URLs if you run the command yourself.

-Now for each of these dataset URLs, let's get the feed information they contain:
+Now for each of these dataset URLs, let's get the feed information they contain (note that `get_feeds` calls `get_dataset_urls` internally):

 ```
 >>> feeds = oa.get_feeds()